 Accomplishments and Impact

 Countless articles have been written about Nahla and her leadership.
-Nahla’s story is featured in the book titled “Leadership with Impact: Preparing Health and Human Service Practitioners in the Age of Innovation and Diversity,” authored by Juan Carlos Araque and Eugenia L. Weiss, professors at University of Southern California (USC).
+Nahla’s story is featured in the book titled “Leadership with Impact: Preparing Health and Human Service Practitioners in the Age of Innovation and Diversity,” authored by Juan Carlos Araque and Eugenia L. Weiss, professors at the University of Southern California (USC).
 This book is currently being referred to by USC’s Master of Social Work Program.
-Thousands of copies have been sold worldwide, and the book is currently being translated into multiple languages.
+Thousands of copies have been sold worldwide, and the book is presently being translated into multiple languages.
 Nahla has also been a featured speaker on National Public Radio (NPR) and KPCC Radio regarding refugee resettlement.
 Nahla had also earned a sabbatical through the California Wellness Foundation in response to her tremendous work serving the community.